dpage/cosmic/README.md

 image we want, or to render it pixel by pixel or whatever, to give a nice effect.

+### TODO

-TODO: Make this into a more usable command line tool!
+* Make this into a more usable command line tool
+* Improve the JSON format to save space, perhaps by generating a palette, and referencing entries in that from the pixel matrix.

 ## pgconfeu2023/